apache/accumulo-website/_docs-2/getting-started/quickstart.md

 This creates five files ([masters], [gc], [monitor], [tservers], & [tracers]) in the `conf/` directory that contain the node names where Accumulo services are run on your cluster.
 By default, all files are configured to `localhost`.
-If you are running a single-node Accumulo cluster, theses files do not need to be changed and the next section should be skipped.
+If you are running a single-node Accumulo cluster, these files do not need to be changed and the next section should be skipped.

 #### Multi-node configuration